Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Introduction and motivation

-The relevance of the LTD framework is founded on the intrinsic property of providing more stable integrands~\cite{Aguilera-Verdugo:2020kzc,Ramirez-Uribe:2020hes} by manifestly cancelling all non-causal singularities.
-Furthermore, it has been recently shown that the computation of vacuum amplitudes in LTD gives rise to integrand representations of physical observables that are well-defined directly in the four physical dimensions of the spacetime~\cite{Ramirez-Uribe:2024rjg, LTD:2024yrb}.
-Therefore, casting all causal configurations of a multiloop vacuum diagram is crucial to disentangle the physics of elementary particles in QFT calculations.
+A Grover's based quantum algorithm for searching DAG configurations was recenlty proposed using multicontrolled Toffoli gates (MCX)~\cite{Ramirez-Uribe:2024wua} as the most efficient quantum gates to tag cycles in the quantum oracle.
+While the algorithm can be extended to arbitrary complex topologies, the current technological limitations prevent this from being systematised further.
+In particular, the limited number of qubits available in current quantum simulators imposes the most significant constraint, and calls for minimising quantum resources for further advances, which would also help mitigate noise in quantum hardware.
+After identifying the DAG configurations and reconstructing the LTD representation, the next step is integration in the Euclidean space of the loop three-momenta.
+This second step has been achieved in Refs.~\cite{Pyretzidis:2025stx,deLejarza:2024scm,deLejarza:2024pgk,deLejarza:2023qxk} with QC integration algorithms.
 In this paper, we present a novel quantum algorithm for the querying of causal structures, dubbed Minimun Clique-optimised quantum Algorithm (MCA), which is based on the Minimum Clique Partition (MCP)~\cite{CliqueCoverPartition} problem in graph theory.
+This represents a logical advancement, given the close analogy of causality in Feynman diagrams with graph theory.
 In particular, we focus on automating the process of constructing the oracle operator and optimising the transpiled quantum circuit of the proposed quantum algorithm.

-This document is organized as follows: in Sec.~\ref{sec:LTD}, we briefly introduce the ideas of causality in LTD; in Sec.~\ref{sec:Quantum}, we present the principal components of Grover's based quantum algorithms and its relations to DAGs; in Sec.~\ref{sec:OptandAut}, we introduce the MCA quantum algorithm and analyse different strategies for optimisation and automation of the quantum querying oracle; in Sec.~\ref{sec:Application}, we present the implementation of the proposed quantum algorithm to new topologies at four and five loops, demonstrating how efficiently these are tackled with our methodology; in Sec.~\ref{sec:Transpilation}, we present a transpilation analysis of the MCA quantum algorithm, and contrast it with the results of the MCX quantum algorithm~\cite{Ramirez-Uribe:2024wua}; and finally, in Sec.~\ref{sec:Conclusion} we present the conclusions and outline the perspectives of the work.
+This document is organized as follows: in Sec.~\ref{sec:LTD}, we briefly introduce the ideas of causality in LTD; in Sec.~\ref{sec:Quantum}, we present the principal components of Grover's based quantum algorithms and its relations to DAGs; in Sec.~\ref{sec:OptandAut}, we introduce the MCA quantum algorithm and analyse different strategies for optimisation and automation of the quantum querying oracle; in Sec.~\ref{sec:Transpilation}, we present a transpilation analysis of the MCA quantum algorithm, and contrast it with the results of the MCX quantum algorithm~\cite{Ramirez-Uribe:2024wua}; in Sec.~\ref{sec:Application}, we present the implementation of the proposed quantum algorithm to new topologies at four and five loops, demonstrating how efficiently these are tackled with our methodology and finally, in Sec.~\ref{sec:Conclusion} we present the conclusions and outline the perspectives of the work.

-\section{Causality from the loop-tree duality}
+\section{Causality from the Loop-Tree Duality}